Duimon/Duimon-BigPEmu/README.md

 Installing the presets is a simple matter of downloading the repo and moving the contents of the "Compiled" folder to the "BigPEmu\Data\ScreenEffects" folder.
 Then selecting your preferred preset from the "Video" settings menu.

+#### ** Note **

+If you are running on a 4K display, and have any scaling done by Windows, (Usually 150% by default.) make sure to right-click the BigPEmu.exe >> Properties >> Compatability >> Change high DPI settings >> Check the "Override high DPI scaling behaviour" "Scaling performed by:" check box and select "Application" from the drop-down menu.

+This will insure that your CRT settings display as intended.

 ---

 Since the presets are static, (There is no parameters dialog.) some may want to customize the CRT parameters.
 I have included the slangp presets, the converter, and batch files to ease the conversion.